Diagnostics

 • N75 boost pressure control valve ($50–$150)

-Golf TDI: DPF and EVAP
+Golf TDI: DPF and EGR

 TDI Golf owners commonly see P2463 (DPF soot accumulation too high), especially in cars that do mostly short urban trips.
 The solution is:

-1. Drive at highway speed for 30–45 minutes to trigger passive DPF regeneration
+1. Drive at highway speed (50-65 mph) for 30-45 minutes to trigger passive DPF regeneration

 2. If P2463 persists, perform a forced regeneration using VCDS or OBDeleven

-3. If ash content is too high, DPF replacement is needed ($800–$2,000)
+3. If ash content is too high (typically after 100,000+ miles of stop-and-go driving), DPF replacement is needed ($800–$2,000)

 Frequently Asked Questions